TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

     </br>now you will see `time sorted` file lists, the ones you created last will be presented at the top, the `-t` option is an instruction to time sort
 and you can also add an r for `ls -altr` to reverse the sort order.

-13) echo "WOW"; </br> we have covered the five most essential Linux commands: man, ls, cd, pwd and more/less to page long files.
+13) echo "WOW"; </br> we have covered the six most essential Linux commands: `man, ls, cd, pwd, echo and more/less` to page long files.
 14) Type: cd /lib ; ls -FCR | less
     </br>TIP: use more if less is not available.
 You changed directory to /ls, then added another command (ls pipe more), separated by the